Code-Institute-Submissions/WAY/README.md

 **From peer code review**

+Unfortunately, due to time constraints, I've only let my partner and one friend test the app.
+That result is talked about in the validation/testing section.

 ## Deployment ##
 ---
 WAY! was **developed** on **GitPod**, using **git** and **GitHub** to host the repository.